CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/02_INTRO_TO_JS/README.md

 <br>

 So the remainder of this section won't be a lesson like the others, it'll be a reference guide where I explain the JavaScript syntax and vocabulary for the concepts you learned in the previous section.
-But JavaScript is an everchanging language with usually more than one way to do something, so I encourage you to go out into the world of the internet and find alternatives, improvements, and strangely strong held opinions.
+But JavaScript is an everchanging language with usually more than one way to do something, so I encourage you to go out into the world of the internet and find alternatives, improvements, and (strangely) strongly held opinions.

 ## JavaScript Taxonomy: Blocks, Statements, and Expressions
 As alluded to earlier, all JavaScript statements should end in a semicolon (`;`), but what is a "statement"?
 In JavaScript, code is organized into three levels: